Best computer speakers 2024: upgrade your desktop audio with our expert picks

 Becky Roberts

-If you want a versatile speaker system that you can pop onto your desktop to boost your laptop as well as use for a variety of other functions and use cases, we'd happily direct you over to the KEF LSX II LT.
-The great thing about the LSX II LT is that, like the Elacs above, there's an HDMI ARC connection, so you can plug the speakers into your TV and get cinematic sound without the need for a soundbar.
-Plus, if you can live without that aux input (RIP!), it arguably represents far better value for money than the standard LSX II system.
+If you want a versatile speaker system that you can pop on your desktop to boost your laptop, I'd happily direct you to the KEF LSX II LT.
+The great thing about the LSX II LT is that, like the Elacs above, there's an HDMI ARC connection, allowing you to plug the speakers into your TV and get cinematic sound without the need for a separate soundbar.
+Plus, if you can live without that aux input (RIP!), it arguably represents far better value for money than its slightly pricier LSX II sibling.
+You might care to look at our LSX II vs LSX II LT for a full comparison.

 Best computer speakers for audiophiles